arnaudleg/naive-bayes-classifier-scala/README.md

 val classifier = new Classifier()

 // this classifier use word stemming in english by default.
-// If you want to use another language, specify it as follows: val classifier = new Classifier("french")
+// if you want to use another language, specify it as follows: val classifier = new Classifier("french")

-// If you don't want any stemming, specify it as follows: val classifier = new Classifier(null)
+// if you don't want any stemming, specify it as follows: val classifier = new Classifier(null)

 // also by default, the parsing phase filters out stop words, to